 Pick Your Battles

 Another example is when we were going to school one morning.
-In the garage, my son saw his bike and wanted to ride it.
+My son saw his bike in the garage and wanted to ride it.
 At first, I said no because we were off to school.
 Of course, my response set off a tantrum.
 I could have stuck to my guns, but I noticed that we had an extra five minutes.
 So I opened the garage, and we rode the bike for three minutes.
 After, we put his bike away and headed off to school.